All Jason Momoa Movies [Ranked]

 1. Introjection

-However, soon enough, Shinji is going to realize that this battle is a lot more than that.
+However, soon enough, Shinji will realize that the battle is a lot longer than what he had assumed it would be.

 2. Ambivalence